czerewacz/marvel/README.md

 ## Future Considerations
 - Migrate to Jetpack Compose with Single Activity and zero fragments (If not, implement viewModel data binding to clean the UI Controller)
+- Consider creating a CORE-UI package for scalability and maintainability.
+- Consider migrating API features to its own module (instead of having it in the feature or CORE) if more features will be added that require network capabilities.
+Creating a separate module has the advantage that it's easier to reuse since you don't need to include the whole core module in another project, but rather only the API module.
+- Explore the possibility to implement exponential backoff patter for network retries.
 - Implement build variants to match company development lifecycle and also consider to add a Mock flavor in order to accelerate dev productivity while backend endpoints are not ready
 - Implement Pinterest Klint (https://github.com/pinterest/ktlint)  to do static code analysis and also add a Git hook that automatically runs ktlint on every push to the remote in order to ensure we never push unformatted code.
+- Testing: Increase coverages for the unit tests.
+Add UI tests using Espresso.